 • Currently employed in a pre-school registered or licensed with ECDA;

 • Centre Leader with at least 3 years of relevant EC leadership experience as a Principal* (based on date of Principal appointment to date of PDP appointment in May), OR Lead Teacher with at least 5 years of relevant EC teaching experience;

-• Meet the relevant competencies and skills required (Centre Leader/ Lead Teacher) as described Skills framework for Early Childhood Care and Education (ECCE)
+• Meet the relevant competencies and skills required (Centre Leader/ Lead Teacher) as described Skills Framework for Early Childhood (SFw EC)

 *Centre Leaders who are not officially appointed as Principals, will need to have at least 5 years of relevant EC teaching experience.